 Red Squirrels in Formby

-Formby is one of only a handful of places left in England where you can genuinely say "we're going to see red squirrels" and mean it.
-The National Trust pinewoods are home to one of the largest remaining colonies in the north of England.
-They're not tame, nobody feeds them on cue — but if you show up at the right time and move quietly, you've got a decent chance.
+They're not tame and nobody feeds them on cue: but show up at the right time, move quietly, and you've got a decent chance.
 On a good autumn morning we've counted half a dozen from a single trail.

 When to Visit for Best Sightings